-Participants in the program will have the opportunity to:
+At the same time, they will have the opportunity to:

-• Receive mentoring and feedback from experienced independent journalists and support in seeking partnerships with other media.
+• Receive mentoring and guidance from experienced independent journalists.

 • Obtain a small travel grant for their reporting.